-- 4.5 Magnetism and electromagnetism
+- 4.1 Forces

-- 4.6 Particle model of matter
+- 4.2 Energy

-- 4.7 Atomic structure
+- 4.3 Waves

-- 4.8 Space physics
+- 4.4 Electricity

 - Biology, Chemistry & Physics GCSEs are assessed by two 1hour 45 min written exams.
 Each exam is worth 50% - Each GCSE has 8 required practicals that are delivered throughout the course.
 There will be questions relating to these practicals on the written exam papers.